📋 Understanding Pest Infestation Rights in California

 Bed Bug Specific Claim

-The bed bug infestation violates California Civil Code Section 1942.5, which specifically addresses landlord responsibilities for bed bug infestations.
-Additionally, you failed to provide the required written bed bug information as mandated by this statute.
-The infestation has caused me to suffer numerous bite marks requiring medical treatment, forced me to discard my mattress and furniture valued at $[AMOUNT], and caused significant emotional distress including anxiety, sleeplessness, and embarrassment.
+The bed bug infestation violates the implied warranty of habitability (Cal.
+Civ.
+Code § 1941.1) and the bed bug-specific statutes at Cal.
+Civ.
+Code §§ 1954.600 through 1954.605, which require landlords to provide written bed bug information to tenants, prohibit showing or leasing units known to be infested, and require timely notice of treatments and confirmed common-area infestations.
+The infestation has caused me to suffer bite marks requiring medical treatment, forced me to discard my mattress and furniture valued at $[AMOUNT], and caused significant emotional distress including anxiety, sleeplessness, and embarrassment.

 Rodent Specific Claim